 Paula Morrow: Energize Your Articles With Interviews

 Thanks to Paula Morrow for this blog post.
-Paula is co-faculty with Jan Fields for our Writing for the Educational Market workshop, happening this year June 23-27, 2019.
+Paula is co-faculty with Jan Fields for our Writing for the Educational Market workshop.

 One of your best sources when writing articles for the educational market can be interviews with real people.
 There’s an art to doing a good interview, and it can be broken down into seven basic components.